AspireOne/GemiTARS/README.md

 - **Distributed Architecture**: A compact, low-profile ESP32 unit handles all sensor I/O, while a powerful server manages all the heavy lifting (AI processing, audio processing, logic).
 - **Function Calling:** The assistant will be able to process complex conversational sentences and execute functions (e.g., control smart home devices, perform internet searches...).

+## Gemini Live API

+Extremely fast and low-latency LLM API that:

+- Takes in not only text text, but also images, audio, or combination of these.
+- Streams back responses in real-time, either in text, or audio.
+- Has a built-in VAD (voice activity detection) to automatically wait for a user's speech before responding etc.
+- Has a Live mode, where it itself manages the whole session - it takes in the user's talking (input audio) directly, and decides when and how to respond, whether to be interrupted etc. - no processing on the side of our server.

+Documentation of the Gemini Live API is in /docs/gemini/.

 ## System Architecture

 The system uses a distributed architecture split into two main components communicating over WiFi, designed to keep the user-facing device compact while leveraging powerful server-side processing.